-A Bold Future: The Law Center's Four-Year Operational Plan, 1998-2002 facing contemporary legal education, research, and practice.
-In addition to the \$11.6 million renovation of its two buildings currently underway, the Law Center anticipates a 75 percent increase over a 1997-1998 base in its operational budget at the same time that it decreases the size of its three-year student body by some 30 percent over the prior quarter century's mean.
-Among the principal benefits the plan has already realized or soon promises for its students are the following:
+A Bold Future: The Law Center's Operational Plan, 1998-2004

+Commencing in August 1998, the Law Center began implementing a bold plan for the future designed even further to enhance the welfare of its students and to address the challenges facing contemporary legal education, research, and practice.
+In addition to the \$15 million renovation of its two buildings, the Law Center has been favored by a doubling of its operational budget at the same time that it has decreased the size of its three-year student body by some 30 percent over the prior quarter century's mean.
+Among the principal benefits the plan has realized for its students are the following: